Select Type of Degree:

 Computer Systems Analysis/Analyst programs prepare individuals to apply programming and systems analysis principles to the selection, implementation, and troubleshooting of customized computer and software installations across the life cycle.
 Includes instruction in computer hardware and software; compilation, composition, execution, and operating systems; low- and high-level languages and language programming; programming and debugging techniques; installation and maintenance testing and documentation; process and data flow analysis; user needs analysis and documentation; cost-benefit analysis; and specification design.

-The highest paying careers for Computer Systems Analysis/Analyst majors include Computer Network Architects, Computer Systems Analysts and Computer Science Teachers, Postsecondary.
+The highest paying careers for Computer Systems Analysis/Analyst majors include Database Architects, Computer Network Architects and Computer Systems Analysts.
 However, another thing to think about is how many job openings there currently is.
-Careers that are in high need that a degree in Computer Systems Analysis/Analyst can prepare you for are Computer Systems Analysts, Computer Network Support Specialists and Computer Network Architects.
+Careers that are in high need that a degree in Computer Systems Analysis/Analyst can prepare you for are Computer Systems Analysts, Software Quality Assurance Analysts and Testers and Computer Network Support Specialists.

 These are the highest paying careers for Computer Systems Analysis/Analyst majors.